skip to main content

 Students must complete the Student section of the Dual Enrollment Application (PDF), including signatures for Parent and Student.
 NOTE: To fill out the PDF, open it in Adobe Acrobat reader (free).
 Download for mobile devices or desktop computers.

-Step 5: Send initial Dual Enrollment/Special Admit Form for Review
+Step 4: Send initial Dual Enrollment/Special Admit Form to Your School Counselor

 We recommend that you use your personal email address and not your school email, as your school firewall may not allow external emails.